davidpatrickrose/au-limitation/README.md

 Here is an example of language importing the limitation to amount.

-> Provider limits liability to Customer for the Services to the cost of the Services in accordance with the [LawPatch amount limitation](http://lawpatch.org), including liabilities caused by:
+> Provider limits liability to Customer for the Services to the cost of the Services in accordance with the <a href="https://github.com/lawpatch/au-limitation/blob/90bb197e3299a4025af8c3db50e33b3f291e66a2/au-limitation-1.md" target="_blank">LawPatch amount limitation</a>, including liabilities caused by:
 - data loss;
 - software bugs, viruses and vulnerabilities; and
 - accessibility of any software or data.